adonath/clouseau/docs/index.md

 ![clouseau-banner](_static/clouseau-banner.jpg)

-Clouseau is a little tool to basically do on ething: record and inspect the forward pass of neural networks in a libraray independent way.
+Clouseau is a little tool to basically do one thing: record and inspect the forward pass of neural networks in a library independent way.
 It is designed to be used with [PyTorch](https://pytorch.org/) and [Jax](https://docs.jax.dev/) (others libraries might come later...).
 It helps you to debug models, transition models from one framework to another (!), and inspect the inner workings of neural networks.